Korean Language Program

 Korean Placement Exam

+If you are enrolling at KU for the first time, have learned some Korean before, and want to continue studying Korean, you should take an on-line placement exam, ideally prior to your arrival on campus.
 Upon completion of the exam, you will be given a preliminary placement, which you should use to register for a specific Korean course.
 During the first week of classes, you should meet with your instructor to confirm the accuracy of the placement.
 If it is determined that another course would be more appropriate, you will be allowed to transfer to that course.

 Resources